arduino/ArduinoCore-samd/README.md

-# MattairTech SAM M0+ Core for Arduino
+# MattairTech SAM D|L|C Core for Arduino

-The MattairTech SAM M0+ Core is a fork from arduino/ArduinoCore-samd on GitHub, which will be used to maintain Arduino support for MattairTech branded boards (see https://www.mattairtech.com/) as well as for "Generic" boards.
+The MattairTech SAM D|L|C Core for Arduino is a fork from arduino/ArduinoCore-samd on GitHub, which will be used to maintain Arduino support for MattairTech boards (see https://www.mattairtech.com/) as well as for "Generic" boards.

-* Supports the SAMD21, SAMD11, SAML21, and SAMC21.
+* Supports the SAMD51, SAMD21, SAMD11, SAML21, and SAMC21.
 * Supports four clock sources (two crystals, internal oscillator, and USB calibrated).
 * USB CDC Bootloader with optional SDCard support.
 See [bootloaders/zero/README.md](https://github.com/mattairtech/ArduinoCore-samd/tree/master/bootloaders/zero/README.md).

-**SAMD51 support coming December**
+**SAMD51 support starting with 1.6.18-beta-b0**

 *This core is intended to be installed using Boards Manager (see below).
-To update from a* *previous version, click on MattairTech SAM M0+ Boards in Boards Manager, then click Update.*
+To update from a* *previous version, click on MattairTech SAM D|L|C Boards in Boards Manager, then click Update.*

 **New Version Numbering**  The MattairTech version number will now track with the Arduino version number, to better understand which upstream changes have been merged in.
 See the CHANGELOG for details on upstream commits and MattairTech additions that have been merged.

-## What's New - Release Version (1.6.16)
+## What's New - Release Version (1.6.17)
+**The latest updates are in the Beta version (if available).
+See below.**

+**1.6.17 (February 22, 2018):**
+* Added SAM D51 (m4f) support to bootloader
+* Added Generic D11D14AS (20-pin SOIC) variant
+* Made PIN_USB_HOST_ENABLE optional.
+Readme updates for MT-D11 and Generic D11C14A
+* Fixed USB pad calibration values for L21 in bootloader and USB host mode
+* Improve accuracy of HS crystal (fixed off-by-one calculation)
+* fixed wrong location for call to mapResolution(), doc updates
+* Documentation updates
+* Merged in changes from upstream SAMD CORE 1.6.17 (not released yet)
+  * Improved ISR response time.
+Thanks @joverbee
+  * No fixed value for USB power current.

+## What's New - Beta Version (1.6.18-beta)
+**See Beta Builds section for beta installation instructions.**

+**1.6.18-beta-b0 (February 22, 2018):**
+* Added SAM D51 (m4f) support to core
+* Added MattairTech Xeno Mini board support
+* Changed name to "MattairTech SAM D|L|C core for Arduino"
+* Added _ulTickCountHighWord to delay() to better handle 49.7-day wraparound
+* Updated timeout in [Bossa](https://github.com/mattairtech/BOSSA) tool for D51 1MB FLASH (5 second erase)
+* Correction of include path for CMSIS-Atmel - Thanks @joseangeljimenez
+* Documentation updates
+* Merged in changes from upstream SAMD CORE 1.6.18 (not released yet)
+  * Don't reallocate USB buffers if already allocated - fixes memory leak
+  * Wire: Added support for general call (broadcast)
+  * SPI: Added SPI.notUsingInterrupt(...)
+API
+  * Wire: TX and RX buffers are now 256 bytes (previously was 64 bytes)
+  * Fixed lock ups when outputting to UART during ISR
+  * Wire: correct I2C frequency calculations, and allow variant to overide default pull up resistor rise time
+* Merged in changes from upstream SAMD CORE 1.6.17
+  * UART's now support optional RTS and CTS pins defined in the variant.

+**1.6.17-beta-b0:**
+*Beta version 1.6.17-beta-b0 became release version 1.6.17.
+See above*

+**1.6.16-beta-b0:**
 * Added MattairTech Xeno support (64-pin D21, L21, and C21)
 * Changed version numbering to match Arduino SAMD core to indicate which upstream changes have been merged in.
   * Release version 1.6.7 then skips to 1.6.16.
 Beta version 1.6.8-beta-b2 skips to 1.6.16-beta-b0.